-Preparing for your stay is when the excitement and anticipation really begins.
-But if you’ve never spent time in the Amazon rainforest, you might not be sure what to pack.
-We’ve prepared this handy list to give you some guidance and tips.
-This list is only meant to provide you with ideas and suggestions for what you may want to bring, none of the items on this list are mandatory.
+The preparation for your stay is when the emotion and anticipation really begins.
+But if you never have time spent in the Amazon jungle, you may not be sure what to pack.
+We have prepared this list to help with some guidelines and suggestions.
+This list is only intended to provide ideas and suggestions about what you may want to bring and nothing on this list is mandatory.

 - Valid passport

 Lightweight, easily washable items for evening wear or when traveling